Catherine Schell

 Catherine Schell (born Katherina Freiin Schell von Bauschlott, 17 July 1944) is a Hungarian-born British actress who came to prominence in British film and television productions from the 1960s.
-Her notable roles include the Bond girl Nancy in On Her Majesty's Secret Service (1969), Lady Claudine Litton in The Return of the Pink Panther (1975), Countess Scarlioni in the Doctor Who serial City of Death (1979), and a regular role as Maya in Year Two of the television series Space: 1999 (1976-1977).
+Her notable roles include the Bond girl Nancy in On Her Majesty's Secret Service (1969), Lady Claudine Litton in The Return of the Pink Panther (1975), Countess Scarlioni in the Doctor Who serial City of Death (1979), and a regular role as Maya in Year Two of the television series Space: 1999 (1976–1977).

 Early life

-Schell's father, Baron Pál Schell von Bauschlott (Nagyida, 5 September 1898 - Munich, 20 October 1979), was a Hungarian diplomat of three-quarter Hungarian ancestry; her mother (m.
-Budapest, 28 January 1940) was Countess Katalin Mária Etelka Georgina Erzsébet Teleki de Szék (Budapest, 11 November 1917 - ?).
-"Schell" is the family name, while "von Bauschlott" indicates the place in Germany where the Schell family owned its main estate.
+Schell's father, Baron Pál Schell von Bauschlott (5 September 1898 in Nagyida – 20 October 1979 in Munich), was a Hungarian diplomat of three-quarter Hungarian ancestry; her mother (m.
+Budapest, 28 January 1940) was Countess Katalin Mária Etelka Georgina Erzsébet Teleki de Szék (11 November 1917 in Budapest – ?).
+"Schell" is the family name, while "von Bauschlott" indicates the place in Germany where the Schell family owned its main estate (formerly an independent village, now part of the combined municipality of Neulingen).

 Fleeing Hungary in advance of the Soviets and communism, the family lived in poverty until 1948, finding asylum in Austria: first in Vienna, then in Salzburg.
 In 1950, the family emigrated to the United States, where Schell's father acquired American citizenship.

 Schell entered a convent school in the New York City borough of Staten Island.
 In 1957, her father joined Radio Free Europe and the family moved to Munich where Schell developed an interest in acting and attended the Otto Falckenberg School of the Performing Arts.